shiwaforce/poco-example/nginx/README.md

 	$ project-catalog init https://github.com/shiwaforce/project-compose-example.git
 	```

-2. List all projects in the catalogue and list all available modes of the example voting app:
+2. List all projects in the catalogue and list all available plans of the example voting app:
 	```shell
 	$ project-catalog ls
 	default
 	demo/hello
 	```

-3. Start and stop the Docker example voting app in default mode:
+3. Start and stop the Docker example voting app in default plan:
 	```sh
 	$ project-compose start nginx
 	...
 	$ project-compose down nginx
 	```

-4. Start and stop the Docker example voting app in javaworker mode:
+4. Start and stop the Docker example voting app in javaworker plan:
 	```shell
 	$ project-compose start nginx demo/hello
 	...